Copeland Islands: History

 There are three islands included in the Copeland Islands: the Great Copeland Island (also known as Big Island or Copeland Island), the Lighthouse Island (also known as Old Island, which does not have a lighthouse now), and Mew Island, which does have a lighthouse.
 Over a century ago, Lighthouse Island had a population of about 100, including a school master with 28 pupils.

 In 1671, James Ross obtained a fee farm grant of the islands, and in 1770 David Kerr bought them from The 2nd Earl of Clanbrassil (by the second creation).
 As the islands were a danger to ships, a light beacon was made on Lighthouse Island (also known as Old Island or Cross Island) in about 1715; it burned over 400 tons of coal every year.
 In 1796, the new British and Irish Lighthouse Board announced the erection of oil lamps and, in 1813, the new lighthouse was built.
 In 1884, a new lighthouse was built on Mew Island.
-In 1954, the Bird Observatory was established by Arnold Bennington.
+In 1954, the Bird Observatory was established by Arnold Benington.

+Hans Sloane visited the islands and noted how how the sea wrens [sic] laid their eggs on the ground so thick that they had difficulty in passing along without treading on them while the birds screamed overhead.

 Until the 20th century, the islands were used by smugglers who brought tobacco and spirits through the islands and into County Down.